Swimming Made Safer with Lifeguards and CPR

 Do you remember when you couldn’t wait to go to the pool every day of summer break?
 Or to the beach?
 I do.
 I remember idolizing the lifeguards not knowing how important their job really was.
-They were there to save lives.
+They were there to save lives with CPR and other training.

 In the beginning lifeguard training programs primarily emphasized personal water safety such as how to prevent drownings and protect oneself in emergencies.
 That all changed over time as swimming rescues were unavoidable.
 With the development of special lifesaving devices including the rescue buoy, the rescue tube, and the rescue board it was much safer to attempt a swimming rescue than before when you had to risk rescuing a panicked swimmer.